 HPA Names Victoria Alonso Recipient of Charles S. Swartz Award

-HOLLYWOOD--The Hollywood Professional Association (HPA) has announced that Victoria Alonso, producer and Executive Vice President, Production for Marvel Studios, will receive the organization’s 2018 Charles S. Swartz Award at the HPA Awards on Nov.
-15.
+The Hollywood Professional Association (HPA) has announced that Victoria Alonso, respected producer and Executive Vice President, Production for Marvel Studios, will receive the organization’s 2018 Charles S. Swartz Award at the HPA Awards on November 15.

-She was also the first woman to be presented with the Harold Lloyd Award from the Advanced Imaging Society, which is given to a filmmaker who has created a body of work, and specific achievements in 3-D, that advanced the motion picture art form.

-In 2017, she was the first woman to be honored with the Visionary Award at the 15 Annual VES Awards for her advancement of unforgettable storytelling through visual effects.
-She is currently at work on the untitled fourth installment of “Avengers” and “Captain Marvel.”
-Read her complete bio here.

 The Charles S. Swartz Award is a prized honor with special meaning for the HPA, named in honor of an innovative, inspiring and compassionate executive.
-Charles Swartz had a far ranging creative and technical career, eventually leading the Entertainment Technology Center at the University of Southern California (ETC@USC), a leading industry think tank and research center.
-The Charles S. Swartz Award is bestowed at the discretion of the HPA Awards Committee and the HPA Board of Directors, and is not given annually.
+Charles Swartz had a far ranging creative and technical career, eventually leading the Entertainment Technology Center at the University of Southern California (ETC@USC), a leading industry thinktank and research center.
+The Charles S. Swartz Award is awarded at the discretion of the HPA Awards Committee and the HPA Board of Directors, and is not given annually.

+Seth Hallen, president of the HPA, said, “We are honored to present The Charles S. Swartz Award to Victoria Alonso, whose work and accomplishments are impressive by any standard.
+This honor is given after thoughtful consideration, and only when the Board and the Awards Committee feel that there is a worthy and undeniable recipient.
+Victoria’s career trajectory has shown her talent, perseverance, and brilliance.
+She has brought recognition to her craft and to women who work in this industry and is richly deserving of the Charles S. Swartz Award.”

+The HPA Awards honor creative categories, Engineering Excellence and Creativity and Innovation.
+The HPA Awards are made possible through the generous sponsorship of Foundation Members Avid, Dolby, EFILM, Encore, and Stereo D; Title Sponsor Blackmagic Design; and Platinum Sponsor IMAX.
+For sponsorship or program advertising opportunities, please contact Joyce Cataldo at jcataldo@hpaonline.com.
+Tickets are now available at www.hpaonline.com.

 The latest product and technology information